nuprl/MultiPL-T/README.md

    ```

    We recommend monitoring memory usage with `nvidia-smi`.
 If you have more
-   than 15GB VRAM, you can try to increase the `per_device_batch_size`.
-E.g.,
+   than 15GB VRAM, you can try to increase the `per_device_batch_size` in the
-   you can set it to `4` on an 80GB GPU.
+   script.
+E.g., you can set it to `4` on an 80GB GPU.

    As the code runs, it will save checkpoints at each epoch in the current
    directory.
 (They are named `checkpoint_N`, where `N` is the number of
    optimizer steps and not the epoch number.
 This is convention in LLM
    training.)

-4. You can evaluate these checkpoints using the directions in *Evaluating a
+5. You can evaluate these checkpoints using the directions in *Evaluating a
    Fine-Tuned Model*.
-Just use the directory name as the `--name` flag.
+Use the directory name as the `--name` flag.
 There is
    no need to specify a `--revision` or a `--tokenizer_name`.

 ### Fine-Tuning Larger Models